Frequently Asked Questions

 What are the sequential stopping criteria?

-Each study is monitored under the v6 stopping rule, which has a burn-in (k ≥ 4 studies) and then three independent triggers: T1 Detection — the standard error of the standardised effect is below SESOI/2 and the pooled effect is significantly different from zero, T2 Conditional-power futility — the projected probability of ever reaching significance falls below the registered CP threshold, T3 Precision futility — the projected k needed to satisfy the precision target exceeds the registered k cap.
+Each study is monitored under a pre-specified sequential stopping framework with a burn-in (k ≥ 4 studies) and then three independent triggers: T1 Detection — the standard error of the standardised effect is below SESOI/2 and the pooled effect is significantly different from zero, T2 Conditional-power futility — the projected probability of ever reaching significance falls below the registered CP threshold, T3 Precision futility — the projected k needed to satisfy the precision target exceeds the registered k cap.
 A trigger only closes a study when the same trigger fires at two consecutive looks (strict 2-consecutive confirmation).
 The minimum k for any close is therefore 5.

 What do the stopping badges mean on the studies page?